Welcome to our research section.

 - Pressure readings of the ambient and from the mortar bed

 - Voltage and current readings at multiple points

 - ... and more

-Depending on what we investigate - fast transient or slowly-occurring long-term phenomena - we can collect and log the data in real time from 1 microsecond (at a rate of 1 million readings per second) to one reading every hour.
-This also determines the duration of a project, which can vary from minutes or hours to days, weeks or months when monitoring long-term slow changes.
+Depending on what we investigate - short transient or slowly-occurring long-term phenomena - we log the data in real time from 1 microsecond (at a rate of 1 million readings per second) to one reading every hour.
+This also determines the duration of a project, which can vary from minutes or hours to days, weeks or months when monitoring slow long-term changes.

-This setup allows us to very accurately pinpoint all sorts of phenomena, track the movement of moisture inside the bricks, in and out of bricks, through the mortar bed, inspect the effect of various parameters from the environment - cross-reference all data live as it enfolds or later on a PC so we can draw accurate conclusions.
+This setup allows us to very accurately pinpoint all important phenomena, track the movement of moisture inside the bricks, in and out of bricks, through the mortar bed, inspect the effect of various parameters from the environment - cross-reference all data streams later on a PC so we can draw accurate conclusions.

-Our second lab is for larger scale tests in a natural but protected environment, where we build, test larger walls in different (close to) real-life scenarios.
-Here we can analyze the long-term effect the various type of plasters, breathability, thermal variations, frost damage etc.
+Our second lab is for larger scale tests in a natural but protected environment, where we build and test larger walls in different real-life scenarios.
+Here we can analyze the long-term effect of various type of plasters, breathability, thermal variations, frost damage etc.

-Key parameters are also logged with embedded micro-sensors for further analysis.
+Key parameters are also logged by embedded micro-sensors for further analysis.